There are a few quick, simple solutions you can do to get your phone to stop thinking the headphones are always plugged in.

 - Go to Reset Options.

-- The system will ask you to confirm this.
-Tap Erase All Data again.
+- The system will ask you to confirm this once again.
+To confirm, click Delete All.

 It may take a few minutes for the phone to complete this process.
 Once it’s done, the phone will boot back up and will be good as new.